 Media rights also play a crucial role in the economics of esports.
-With the rise of streaming platforms like Twitch and YouTube Gaming, esports have become more accessible to a global audience.
-Major tournaments like The International in and the World Championship attract millions of viewers, making them attractive assets for broadcasters and sponsors.
+With the rise of streaming platforms like Twitch and YouTube Gaming, esports tournaments have become more accessible to a global audience.
+Major tournaments like The International in Dota 2 and the League of Legends World Championship attract millions of viewers, making them attractive assets for broadcasters and sponsors.

 Merchandise sales are another key revenue stream for esports organizations.
 Fans can purchase team jerseys, hats, accessories, and other branded merchandise to show their support for their favorite teams and players.
 This not only helps teams generate additional income but also fosters a sense of community and belonging among fans.